tsgan/sawtooth-core-ipfw/README.md

 # sawtooth-core-ipfw

-These are some sample PoC codes to distribue FreeBSD ipfw rules on blockchain network using Hyperledger Sawtooth platform.
+These are some sample PoC codes to distribute FreeBSD ipfw rules on blockchain network using Hyperledger Sawtooth platform.

 For installing Hyperledger Sawtooth on FreeBSD: